brunogomes11/react-game/README.md

         - The **TimerComponent** starts the countdown from 20 seconds for the first question.
         - The **ScoreComponent** shows the initial score (likely 0).
         - The **LivesComponent** displays the number of lives the user starts with.
-        - The **QuestionComponent** fetches and displays the first question and answer options from the chosen category.
+        - The **QuizComponent** fetches and displays the first question and answer options from the chosen category.

 3. **During Gameplay**:

-    - The user selects an answer in the **QuestionComponent**.
+    - The user selects an answer in the **QuizComponent**.
     - If correct:
         - The score updates in the **ScoreComponent**.
         - Move on to the next question.